k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 If changes are found, a new version is created and the can be analyzed by version comparison, as explained further in this article.

-Additional trigger for a version creation is a manual edit of the Catalog.
+An additional trigger for a version creation is a manual edit of the Catalog.

 [Click here for more information about manual overrides](07_manual_overrides.md).